sfwalsh/SWBufferedToast/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+A project with a deployment target of iOS 7.0 or later

 ## Installation